awsdocs/amazon-efs-user-guide/doc_source/troubleshooting.md

 ### Creating Backups with Oracle Recovery Manager Is Slow<a name="oracle-backup-slow"></a>

-In this issue, Oracle Recovery Manager pauses for 120 seconds before starting a backup job\.
+Creating backups with Oracle Recovery Manager can be slow if Oracle Recovery Manager pauses for 120 seconds before starting a backup job\.

 **Action to Take**